Basic Timeline

 I would verify the following:

 If you are able to have a class in your school attempt to vote one class period, that would be best.
 It would best simulate a vote-day environment at your school.
 Just be sure that you have each student tell you who they voted for so that you can compare that against what the system says your results are.
-You could even give each student directions on who to vote for so that they didn’t feel pressure for this test to say who they are voting for.
-Clearly label any directions provided as being “for student vote testing”.
-If having a class of students vote does not work, simply vote on a few different computers yourself and compare your votes against the reported results.
+You could even give each student directions on who to vote for so that they didn’t feel pressured for this test to say who they are voting for — label any such directions as “for testing purposes only” to avoid misinformation indicating that students were being told how to vote.

 Login Procedures

 Students at LPS schools will be required to login with their student id and password to vote.
 This will restrict voting to one vote per student.
-Even if they were to login a second time, they would only be changing their past vote and not casting a new one.
+If LPS students were to login a second time, they would only be overwriting their past vote and not casting a new one.
 Because this is tied into the LPS student user database, I can only offer this feature to LPS schools.

 Non-LPS schools will each be given a single login/password that a staff member can use to activate terminals (just like it has been done in the past) and students will be able to use those terminals to vote.